 He earned his medical degree from the Louisiana State University Health Sciences Center in New Orleans receiving the Dean’s Award at commencement.
 He completed postgraduate psychiatry training at Baylor College of Medicine Affiliated Hospitals Residency Program and a clinical fellowship in geriatric psychiatry at Yale-New Haven Medical Center.
 He is a diplomate of the American Board and Psychiatry and Neurology, Inc. with certifications in the specialty of psychiatry and the subspecialty of geriatric psychiatry.

 Why I Applied to be a Fellow

 "I have become increasingly attuned to healthcare policy's profound influence on the older adults, families and communities I serve.
 Modern-day medical care often overlooks the interplay between clinical practice and policy.
 My education, training and experiences as a geriatric psychiatrist have offered a “frame of practice” i.e. they have shown me how to provide medical care within structured systems of care.
 However, these opportunities have been unable to offer a broader understanding of these systems and, most importantly, the skills necessary to improve them.
-The Health and Aging Policy Fellows Program will allow me to reshape health policies that address the challenges our elderly face in receiving comprehensive mental health care – obstacles that include barriers to access, inequities in treatment and inadequate community resources.
-Through engagement in this program, I hope to shift my efforts at advocacy for geriatric mental health & wellness from guiding individuals to empowering communities."
+The Health and Aging Policy Fellows Program has allowed me to reshape health policies that address the challenges our elderly face in receiving comprehensive mental health care – obstacles that include barriers to access, inequities in treatment and inadequate community resources.
+Through engagement in this program, my efforts have shifted to advocacy for geriatric mental health & wellness from guiding individuals to empowering communities."